 I am an assistant professor of sociology at New York University Abu Dhabi.
 Previously, I have been a Fung Global Fellow at Princeton University's Institute for International and Regional Studies, a visiting research scholar at the University of California, Berkeley, and a postdoctoral researcher at NYU Abu Dhabi.

-My current research agenda focuses on the dynamics of social contention.
-This contention might be violent, such as insurgent attacks in contemporary Afghanistan, or more subtle, as when aspiring labor migrants and recruitment brokers negotiate contract terms under information asymmetries.
-I am especially interested in the relational aspects of contention, ranging from the construction of exclusionary discourses to how networks can endogenously motivate acrimonious social relationships.
-My research is based on insights gained during fieldwork in Afghanistan and Pakistan, but it currently draws on network and computational textual analyses, as well as networked digital field experiments.
+My research focuses on the dynamics of social contention.
+This contention may be violent, such as insurgent attacks in contemporary Afghanistan, or more subtle, as when labor migrants and employment brokers negotiate contract terms under information asymmetries.
+I am especially interested in how social relationships, rhetoric, and morality shape contention.
+I currently employ network analyses, computational methods, and digital field experiments in my research, although I continue to draw on insights gained during fieldwork in Afghanistan, Morocco, and Pakistan.
 I teach courses on research design and computational textual analysis for the social sciences.

 What is radicalism and how does it affect the lives of radicals?
 My research takes initial steps towards a theory of radical discourse, then uses this theory to shed new light on the everyday lives -- and deaths -- of radicals.
 It also helps distinguish between political radicalism and related discourses.